maphub/maphub-portal/README.md

 If you made some changes to the database or first create the database, run the following command, which recreates the database and adds sample data.

     bundle exec rake db:drop && bundle exec rake db:migrate && bundle exec rake db:seed

+Sunspot also needs to be reindexed if its models have changed:

+    bundle exec rake sunspot:solr:reindex

+## Shutting down

+When you're shutting down, stop Solr with

+    bundle exec rake sunspot:solr:stop

+Also stop the `rails server` command.